3 ways to balance retirement with farm ownership change

 However, actions taken now can help prevent greater burdens for both parties later.

 Ideas to help make the family farm more affordable to the next generation while ensuring the exiting generation can retire comfortably.

 Establish an estate freeze

-Renée Senko and Darcie Sabados, chartered professional accountants with Wilde Advisory Group in Vegreville, Alta., say enacting an estate freeze for an incorporated farm – where the current value of a farm is locked-in while future growth transfers to the next generation – is an excellent retirement strategy.
+Renée Senko and Darcie Sabados, chartered professional accountants with Wilde and Company in Vegreville, Alta., say enacting an estate freeze for an incorporated farm – where the current value of a farm is locked-in while future growth transfers to the next generation – is an excellent retirement strategy.
 Doing so puts preferred shares in the hands of the parents to redeem and fund their retirement from future cash flow, which is generated from farm operations.

 They add this is often an affordable solution for the next generation, and farmers should talk to their professional advisor to determine how an estate freeze could be enacted in their unique situation.